phyloviz/phyloviz-main/docs/data_analysis.md

 ## goeBURST Full MST algorithm

 Using an extension of the goeBURST rules up to \\(n\\)LV level (where \\(n\\) equals to the number of loci your dataset uses), a Minimum Spanning Tree-like structure can be drawn.
+This is typicially used for SNP or cg/wgMLST datasets with dozens to thousand of loci.

 Select _goeBURST Full MST_ in the _Compute_ options to draw it.
 Contrary to the standard goeBURST, the link statistics are not presented.
 After computation, double click on the _goeBURST Full MST_ that appears under the dataset heading to visualize the result.

 ![mst result](_images/GEB5.png)